"All that is gold does not glitter,

 “Not all those who wander are lost.”

-I have it written on my car, in my room, and probably a couple other places.
-I just love the reminder that is to me of God’s faithfulness.
+I have it written on my car, in my room, flip flops, and probably a couple other places.
+I just love the reminder that it is to me of God’s faithfulness.
 When the Israelites wandered around in the desert I bet they felt pretty lost and hopeless at times.
 They didn’t know where the were or where they were going.
 So they complained a lot.
 Wouldn’t you?
 Shoot!
 We complain now when God doesn’t tell us His plans!

 But think about who was leading the Israelites, leading us.
 We may wander… but we are NEVER lost.
 Ever.
 Just look at these passages…